AndrewMorelNJ/configure-ad/README.md

 <p>
 Setup a new forest as mydomain.com (can be anything, just remember what it is).

 You can use any password and user for the forest setup.
+Ex: (User: labuser / Password: Password1!)
 </p>

 <p>